 To put it simply, caching is storing files in temporary local storage.
 Browser caching stores website files on a local computer when a user visits it.
 When caching is enabled, the browser “remembers” the resources that it has already loaded.
 When a visitor goes to another page on your website your logo, CSS files do not need to be loaded again.
 Basically, caching improves a website’s performance since much of its content is already prepared.
 Your pages will load faster for returning visitors.

-If you are running a WordPress website, you can use a plugin, like W3 Total Cache and WP Rocket, which will make your website load faster.
+If you develop a WordPress website, you can use a plugin, like W3 Total Cache and WP Rocket, which will make your website load faster.
 You may also do caching configuration on your server or discuss caching options with your hosting provider.
 There is still an open debate amongst web developers and SEO experts on which solution is the best to increase website speed.

 We encourage you to use a CDN, (Content Delivery Network), in order to provide your website visitors with the quickest response time.
 A CDN is a worldwide network of servers that allows you to duplicate and store your website’s static elements and files.
 When users go to your website, these files are loaded from a server close to their location.
 Content Delivery Network allows you to reduce the time in which webpage content reaches a visitor’s browser.
 And in that way, the page speed will be increased dramatically.
 Some hosting providers offer CDN on their control panel.